simongravelle/nmrformd/docs/source/illustrations/lysozyme-in-water.rst

 .. container:: justify

     NMR relaxation rate :math:`R_1` was measured.
-The spectra show variations with the frequency :math:`f` down to frequency values as low as a few MegaHertz, which is due to the lysozyme.
-The spectrum for water alone still shows a slight variation with frequency, which is not the case for bulk water, and is likely induced by the interaction with the protein, as adsorbed water molecules are expected to share the slower motion of the protein.
+The spectra show variations with the frequency :math:`f` down to the lower frequency accessible.
+    When splitting the signal into the water and the lysozyme contribution, it appears that the variation of :math:`R_1` at low frequency is primarily due to the lysozyme.
+The spectrum for water alone shows a slight variation with frequency even at the lowest frequency, which is likely induced by the interaction with the protein: the adsorbed water molecules are expected to move more slowly as free water.

 .. image:: ../figures/illustrations/lysozyme-in-water/R1_spectra-dark.png
     :class: only-dark